shamblett/mod_dart/README.md

 Secondly we have to set the module specific directives :-

-1. ```DartExePath``` - mandatory, the path to the Dart executable to use, must be executable by the webserver
+1. ```DartExePath``` - mandatory, the path to the Dart executable to use, must be executable by the web server
-2. ```CachePath ``` - mandatory, a cache directory path, must be read/writeable by the webserver and in the document root
+2. ```CachePath ``` - mandatory, a cache directory path, must be read/writable by the web server and in the document root
 3. ```TemplatePath``` - mandatory, the path to the Apache class template to use, must be in the document root, more on this later.